-The words "in any way" were deleted from draft question 9, which was
+The words "in any way" were deleted from draft question 9, which was thus modified to read as follows:

 "Will the Mandatory Power, prior to the termination of the Mandate, be prepared to facilitate the work of the Commission respecting the measures it may take to establish the armed militia for each State?"
 On draft question 10 it was observed that the Mandatory Power had already refused to permit measures envisaged in that question to be taken before the termination of the Mandate.